nickfargo/state/README.md

 #### The long way <a name="concepts--expressions--the-long-way" href"#concepts--expressions--the-long-way">&#x1f517;</a>

-Building upon the state implementation of the introductory example above, we might write a state expression that looks like this:
+Building upon the state implementation of the introductory example above, we might write a state expression consisting of states, methods, and events, which would something like this:

 ```javascript
 var longformExpression = state({